 With its three-year support programme, Pro Helvetia fosters selected young Swiss jazz bands that have already gained transregional acclaim, have undertaken international concert tours, and whose goal it is to enhance their presence on the international scene.
 The programme includes financial contributions towards tours, coaching offers and assistance in publicity matters.

 Arts and audience projects

-Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with the arts and thereby heighten their awareness of artistic works and presentations.
+Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with professional artistic creation and thereby heighten their awareness of artistic works and presentations.
 Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice and therefore are of nationwide exemplary nature or if they focus on more than one linguistic region in Switzerland.

 Pro Helvetia also supports the translation of theme-based publications dealing with topics of Swiss music from a contemporary perspective.
 (Cf. Guidelines Culture and Society).

 Promotion of aspiring artists

 Pro Helvetia supports aspiring artists primarily in collaboration with recognised institutions in Switzerland and abroad (production sites, festivals, etc.).
 The promotion is aimed at composers and Swiss bands of outstanding talent with prospects of a national or an international career.
 Aspiring music practitioners are supported during the first five years of their professional artistic career either after they have obtained their artistic degree or following the first public presentation of their work.
 The upper age limit for support is 35.
 Only projects that are conducive to establishing the artist in a professional environment at national and international level are eligible for support.